Bipolar Disorder: Manic Gambles, Consequences, and Treatment

 Discover how the exhilarating highs of mania in bipolar disorder often mask impending disasters, turning apparent triumphs into profound failures without proper intervention

 Did you know that bipolar disorder affects approximately 2.8% of U.S. adults in the past year, often turning bursts of extraordinary energy and creativity into devastating pitfalls if left unmanaged?
 This mental health condition, characterized by extreme mood swings including manic episodes and depressive lows, can mimic success in high-functioning individuals before leading to profound personal and professional harm.
+Bipolar disorder can start at any age, but it’s usually diagnosed in the teenage years or early 20s, making early recognition and intervention crucial.

 High-Functioning Individuals with Bipolar Disorder and the Risk of Large-Scale Failure